A How to Guide for Youth Councils

 - Distribute wellness information;

-- Engage with other local organizations and council (City, Tribe, Elders);
+- Engage with other local organizations and councils (City, Tribe, Elders);

 - Coordinate resources, services and healthy initiatives